 A: Available federal funding is not the same across the board.
 Allocations and plans look different for each state, country, city, district and so on.
 There have also been several federal acts and installments providing schools with available money, making it quite confusing to follow.
 The important takeaway: not all funding has to be spent immediately or in the same way.
-Some of the funding doesn’t have to be spent until 2024.
-Not only does this give the school time to choose the best personalized solution for their school buildings, but it also gives you time to ask questions.
+Some of the funding doesn’t have to be spent until 2024!
+Not only does this give the school time to choose the best, personalized solution for their school buildings, but it also gives you time to ask questions.

 Q: How will building air quality decisions and IAQ upgrades be tracked?

 A: IAQ upgrades have the potential to make a real and lasting difference in your or your child’s school.
-And in the short term, you want assurance that the IAQ interventions chosen are minimizing the risk of infection transmission and creating healthier indoor breathing space.
+And in the short term, you want assurance that the IAQ interventions chosen are minimizing the risk of infection transmission and creating healthier indoor breathing spaces.
 Is IAQ monitoring an option they’re considering?
 Is there a plan to track the data and notice trends?
-Verify they have taken steps to ensure the solutions are working and that they can share that data with staff and parents.
+Verify they have taken steps to ensure that solutions are working and that they can share that data with staff and parents.

 If you have a question about school IAQ that we didn’t answer here, reach out to us on social media!
 We might be the homeowner’s advocate, but supporting your health and comfort indoors applies to every indoor space you frequent!
 As always, if you have any type of indoor air quality question, feel free to @ us!